Skip to content

 The Cincinnati Art Museum is an equal opportunity employer and is strongly committed to creating a diverse and inclusive environment where a variety of backgrounds, cultures, orientations, ideas, and talents can flourish.

-The Cincinnati Art Museum has immediate opening for a part-time Utility (BOH) employee in the Terrace Café and museum kitchen.
-This position will be scheduled 15-29 hours per week.
+The Cincinnati Art Museum has immediate opening for a full-time Line Cook/Utility (back of house) employee in the Terrace Café and museum kitchen.
+This position will be scheduled 40 hours per week.
 Evening and weekend availability is required.

 POSITION SUMMARY

-The Utility (BOH) employee will properly clean and sanitize all dishes, glassware, utensils, and pans; be responsible for maintaining the dish room and dish machine.
+The Line Cook/Utility (BOH) employee will properly clean and sanitize all dishes, glassware, utensils, and pans; be responsible for maintaining the dish room and dish machine.
 Assists in cleaning other areas of the café as requested.
 Prepare food to the café specifications and to set up stations for menu.

 ESSENTIAL FUNCTIONS & RESPONSIBILITIES